appwrite/playground-for-android/README.md

 # playground-for-android
-Simple examples that help you get started with Appwrite + Android (=❤️)
+Simple examples that will introduce you with Appwrite + Android (=❤️)

 **Work in Progress**

 Appwrite playground for Android is a simple way to explore the Appwrite API & Appwrite Android SDK.
-Use the source code of this page to learn how to use the different Appwrite Android SDK features.
+Use the source code of this page to learn how to use different Appwrite Android SDK features.

 ## Get Started